 This post is about rebalancing the BioPsychoSocial approach to ME.
-This is a tricky and controversial topic so please bear with me.
+This is a tricky and controversial topic so please bear with me (and the meaning of the term is used a bit differently now from what I was taught it meant at university in the 1990s).

 With the flurry of discussion around the name change of CFS to SEID (Systemic Exertion Intolerance Disease) there has also been a revisiting of long running concerns and arguments in the ME/SEID community.
 I have seen the word ‘biopsychosocial’ cropping up more frequently.
 This word causes me stress in itself because it brings up a number of different, conflicting ideas in my mind.